Average pace and horizontal chords: The Universal Chord Theorem

-An example of a function on $[0,L]$ with endpoints at $0$ and no unit-length horizontal chord is shown in Figure \ref{sawtooth}, with $L=4.4$.
-We graph $f(x)$ and $f(x-1)$, and carefully construct $f$ to avoid $f(x-1)$, so that $f$ has no unit horizontal chord.
+An example of a continuous function on $[0,L]$ with endpoints at $0$ and no unit-length horizontal chord is shown in Figure \ref{sawtooth}, with $L=4.4$.
+We graph $f(x)$ and $f(x-1)$, and carefully construct $f$ (thick) to avoid $f(x-1)$ (thin), so that $f$ has no unit horizontal chord.